-Requirements for this course include: reading and thinking about the assigned material before each class meeting, attending and participating in class, submitting reading reaction essays (discussed below), reading other students' reaction essays before each class, completing a take-home midterm, and completing a final research project.
-In addition, there will be additional brief in-class written work.
+Requirements for this course include: reading and thinking about the assigned material before each class meeting, attending and participating in class, submitting reading reaction essays (discussed below), completing a midterm, and completing a final research project.
+In addition, there will be additional brief inclass written work.